dso6060/d3lem/README.md

 - `judicialEntityMapData`: the primary edge list.
 Each object includes `source`, `target`, `label`, `count`, and optional `isProcessFlow` flag for dotted connectors.
 - `config`: width/height, node radius, force settings, and overall simulation behavior.
 - `colorMap`: retained for backwards compatibility (used when exporting simple data-only bundles) but arrows in the UI now derive their colors from `groupColors` / `relationshipGroupColors`.
 - `accessControlConfig`: password + IP whitelist toggle for enabling edit mode on shared deployments.
+The repository ships with an empty password; configure yours via `access-control.local.js` (gitignored) or on your hosting environment before going live.

 To add/modify nodes or relationships, update `data.js` and reload the page.
 No build step is required.